alejoceballos/dumb-keyboard/README.md

   });
 });
 ```
+Here I use plain old Javascript DOM manipulation and [ReactDOM](https://reactjs.org/docs/react-dom.html "ReactDOM") to
+render a simple component.

+I'm also using [Yarn](https://yarnpkg.com/ "Yarn") as my package manager since it is the one used by React by default.

 Run `yarn test`.

 #### Passing the most basic test

-Test will obviously fail, let´s create the component  `Keyboard.js` under `src/components/Keyboard`.
-It is just to start
+The test will obviously fail, let´s create the component  `Keyboard.js` under `src/components/Keyboard`.
+It is just to
-our basic development.
+start our basic development.
 ```javascript
 // file: src/components/Keyboard/Keyboard.js